 Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

-CHICAGO — Brandon Johnson ushered in his mayoral term Monday with a rousing promise to propel the “soul of Chicago” into its greatest era yet, highlighting his once-improbable rise from teacher to labor organizer to the most progressive mayor in decades of the nation’s third-largest city.
+CHICAGO — Brandon Johnson commenced his mayoral term Monday with a rousing promise to propel the “soul of Chicago” to its greatest era yet, capping off the former commissioner and longtime labor organizer’s once-improbable rise to be the most progressive leader of the nation’s third-largest city in decades.

-Under an LED ceiling banner flashing the Chicago and American flags, Johnson took the oath of office in front of thousands of cheering fans inside the University of Illinois at Chicago’s Credit Union 1 Arena following prayers and performances, including a rendition of “Lift Every Voice and Sing,” known as the Black national anthem by the Soul Children of Chicago.
+Johnson took the oath of office, administered by Cook County Chief Judge Timothy Evans, minutes before noon inside the University of Illinois at Chicago’s Credit Union 1 Arena, following a series of performances that included an African dance group stomping in tune to a steady drumbeat and a youth choral group crooning “Lift Every Voice and Sing,” known as the Black national anthem.

-“You are installed!”
-Chief Judge Timothy Evans told the new mayor after administering the oath.
-“You take care of ’em now.
-God be with you.”

-At times emotional and other times humorous, Johnson inaugural address touched on history, civil rights, his late mother, his previously unpaid water bills and his bold agenda that he vowed can transform the city, while also acknowledging its vast challenges.

-He began his remarks by shouting out the greatness of Chicago: the “beauty” of Lake Michigan, the rich arts and culture and even the signature Italian beef.
+Johnson began his sweeping remarks by shouting out the greatness of Chicago: the “beauty” of Lake Michigan, its “boundary-breaking” arts and cultural scene and even the signature Italian beef.
+And, ever eager to reference his former profession as a social studies teacher, he shouted out the unique history of Black Chicago, starting from its founder, the Haitian voyager Jean Baptiste Point du Sable, before broadening to the city’s tapestry of immigrants who hail from all corners of the earth.

-“I believe what truly makes us great is our people, and not just the names that show up in our history books, but the ones that show up in our schools, on the beat, at the worksite, at the concert hall, and of course in the boardrooms,” Johnson said.
+“There is something special about this city, and I call it the soul of Chicago,” Johnson said.
+“It was alive in the hearts of tens of thousands who arrived here in the Great Migration, including my grandparents, who came to Chicago in search of a home. ...
+It is the soul of Chicago that brought immigrants from all over the world to work, to organize, to build the first skyscraper.”

+The new mayor’s speech struck an earnest tone with the humorous touches he was known for on the campaign trail.

 After congratulating City Council members on their inauguration, Johnson turned to applaud the aldermen sitting on stage.
 The move was a clear contrast with his predecessor Lori Lightfoot’s inaugural address, where she spoke of the need for City Council to root out corruption then turned to force them to stand and applaud, a move that tainted her relationship with aldermen.